‘Grey’s Anatomy’ Spoilers: ‘Glee’ Star Cast As Jo’s Abusive Husband?

 — JustinChambersOnline (@JChambersOnline) March 25, 2017

 The new Grey’s Anatomy doctor is expected to show up at the end of Season 13 and return when the show comes back for Season 14 in the fall.
-Although nothing has been officially confirmed, photos of Matthew Morrison and Justin Chambers, who plays Alex Karev on the show, were leaked on social media, and fans couldn’t be more excited about the possibility of Jo coming face to face with her former husband, and possibly getting some closure on the subject once and for all.
+Although nothing has been officially confirmed, photos of Matthew Morrison and Justin Chambers, who plays Alex Karev on the show, were leaked on social media, and fans couldn’t be more excited about the possibility of Jo coming face to face with her former husband and possibly getting some closure on the subject once and for all.

 Meanwhile, Grey’s Anatomy fans have much more to look forward to as Season 13 dwindles down.
 Meredith and Nathan will progress their relationship, and Maggie is sure to find out that her sister has been lying to her in addition to learning that her mother is suffering from breast cancer.
-Amelia and Owen’s marriage is in shambles and the two will have to decide whether to let it go or work through the issues that divide them.
-Of course, April and Jackson will also have to come to terms with their recent romantic reunion, and many fans are hoping that two will officially get back together and raise their daughter Harriett.
+Amelia and Owen’s marriage is in shambles, and the two will have to decide whether to let it go or work through the issues that divide them.
+Of course, April and Jackson will also have to come to terms with their recent romantic reunion, and many fans are hoping that the two will officially get back together and raise their daughter, Harriett.

 What are your thoughts on the latest Grey’s Anatomy spoilers?
 Are you excited that Matthew Morrison is joining the cast?
 Would you like to see him portray Jo’s abusive former husband?

-[Featured Image by J. Countess /Getty Images]
+[Featured Image by J. Countess/Getty Images]